The structure of the Primary Education course at Leeds Trinity enabled me to build a range of skills and an understanding of education.

 - Creating a project with Northern Ballet through our project curriculum, where the learning was based around the Nutcracker.
 Each child had six lots of two-hour workshops with an amazing ballet dancer, and then went to the theatre with them to watch Northern Ballet’s production.
 I loved hearing their gasps and seeing their bulging eyes as they watched.
 I, however, didn’t get to watch much of the show because I was too busy enjoying seeing the children watch the show.

-- Finally, it would have to be the fantastic work that In Harmony do, and being a part of this every day.
-It’s fantastic to see each child in Key Stage 2 learn either a string or wind and brass instrument and watching them progress, perform to their proud parents and seeing them perform in amazing places like Leeds Town Hall and Newcastle Sage.
-They also get to perform with elite musicians such as Sheku Kanneh-Mason (cellist Winner of BBC Young Musician of the Year 2016).
-Seeing them take their instruments home each day to practice and knowing that I played a part in that happiness and joy they’ve come to find in and through music is a very proud feeling.
+- Finally, it would be developing the fantastic work that In Harmony do, and being a part of this every day for 5 years.
+It’s fantastic to see all children in Key Stage 2 learn either a string or wind and brass instrument and watching them progress, perform to their proud parents and seeing them perform in amazing places like Leeds Town Hall and Newcastle Sage.
+They also are provided with once in a lifetime opportunities like performing with elite musicians such as Sheku Kanneh-Mason (cellist Winner of BBC Young Musician of the Year 2016).
+Seeing young children take their instruments home each day to practice and knowing that I played a part in that happiness and joy they’ve come to find in and through music is a very proud and inspiring feeling.

 My advice for a prospective student considering a course at Leeds Trinity